hamzamsalah/hamzamsalah.github.io/my_projects/project17.md

 </div>

 ### Project Overview
-This project analyzes retail inventory data to optimize stock levels and improve operational efficiency.
-Techniques include predictive analytics, ARIMA time series models, and machine learning methods such as linear regression and gradient boosting.
+As part of the DSC680 Applied Data Science course at Bellevue University, I am developing a project that analyzes inventory data to optimize stock levels and improve operational efficiency.
+The project leverages predictive analytics, ARIMA time series models, and machine learning techniques such as linear regression and gradient boosting.

 #### Key Insights
 - Optimized inventory levels to reduce overstock and tied-up capital.